HomeArticlesHow ToPythagorean Theorem

 The Pythagorean theorem is one of the oldest and most widely used results in mathematics: in any right triangle, the square of the hypotenuse equals the sum of the squares of the other two sides.
 Written as a² + b² = c², it lets you find a missing side of a right triangle whenever the other two are known, with no protractor or trigonometry required.

 This guide walks through identifying a right triangle correctly, applying the formula in both directions (solving for the hypotenuse and solving for a leg), and using the theorem for practical problems like construction layout, screen diagonals, and distance measurement.
-Use the Pythagorean Theorem Calculator to check your work instantly once you understand the steps.
+Once you understand the steps, the Pythagorean Theorem Calculator can check your work in seconds.

 What You Need